gbinside/code_tests/01-BBB.md

 ```

-We can also use MD% or SHA256 from the core libraries of a lot of languages, just remebe to `% 30_840_979_456` the output
+We can also use MD5 or SHA256 from the core libraries of a lot of languages, just remeber to `% 30_840_979_456` the output

 ## 47

-Given a array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock once.
+Given an array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock once.
 You must buy before you can sell it.

 For example, given [9, 11, 8, 5, 7, 10], you should return 5, since you could buy the stock at 5 dollars and sell it at 10 dollars.